 An extraordinary structure at Fatehpur Sikri, the Panch Mahal has the design elements of a Buddhist Temple

 .
 Entirely columnar, it has four storeys in decreasing size built asymmetrically over the ground floor.
 The structure contains 176 columns with Jaalis

 or the screens suggesting the presence of the Purdah System which the Queens had to follow.

 The pavilion gives a splendid view of the fort.
 Panch Mahal has a pool, the Anoop Talab in front of it which once was a setting for musical concerts.

-Enshrining the burial place of the Sufi saint, Salim Chisti, the tomb is the finest example of Mughal Architecture.
+Enshrining the burial place of the Sufi saint, Salim Chisti, the tomb is the most beautiful example of Mughal Architecture.
 It finds its place in the courtyard of the mosque.
 Emperor Akbar took on to the building of this tomb as a mark of respect for Salim Chisti who foretold the birth of Jahangir, Akbar's successor.
 The main building of this tomb is enclosed by the marble screens from all the sides.
-The door of the main chamber is carved beautifully with the patterns and inscriptions from Quran.
-The marble made floor has multi coloured stones laid over it.
+The door of the main chamber is carved beautifully with the patterns and inscriptions from the Quran.
+The marble made floor has multicoloured stones laid over it.
 The inner chamber of the tomb consists of the wooden canopy where inlays the mosaic of the mother of pearl.

 The Tomb is known for its Child Birth Blessings.

 Devotees from all over the country visit the tomb with hope of fulfilment of their wishes.
 People tie threads over the marble screens as a reminder of their aspirations to Salim Chisti.

 It was a congregational mosque that was one of the first buildings erected in the city.
 Built in the 17th century, Jami Masjid is a World Heritage Site now.
 Also known as the Friday Mosque, it is the most visited place in Agra.
 Devotees consider it as a pilgrimage destination.